About My Long Hair Care

 I’ve always loved having long hair and I like to think long hair suits the shape of my face and compliments it.
 With my circular face, having short hair just makes my face look much more round.
 I’ve been growing my hair out for about 6 years now and it wasn’t easy cause my hair does grow pretty slow (thanks genetics and hair breakage!).
 I had to change quite a lot of my hair habits and start a new routine if I wanted to grow it out.
 I’m currently growing my natural roots out as you can see.

-Over the years, one of my frequent question is ‘how do you grow your hair so long while colouring it without damaging your hair?’
-Well firstly, hands down my hair isn’t in its best condition but I do try to avoid certain routine that decreases its health.
+Over the years, one of my frequent questions is ‘how do you grow your hair so long while colouring it without damaging your hair?’
+Well firstly, hands down my hair aren’t in its best condition but I do try to avoid certain routine that decreases its health.

 So here it goes, here’s the precaution which I take and noticed the improvement of my hair over time and my hair was able to grow without splitting like cray.
 Keeping in mind I do have fine, naturally straight hair that’s prone to greasiness and, therefore, some of these products and methods work for my hair type.